cfengine/documentation/reference/promise-types.markdown

 ### depends_on

-**Description:** Promise handles that this promise builds on or depends on somehow.
+**Description:** A list of promise handles for promises that must have an outcome of KEPT or REPAIRED in order for the promise to be actuated.

 This is a list of promise handles for whom this promise is a promisee.
 In other words, we acknowledge that this promise will be affected by the list of